ietf-wg-alto/draft-ietf-alto-path-vector/services.md

 by {{RFC7285}} with the following parameters:

 type:
-~ The type parameter MUST be "application/alto-endpointcost+json".
+: The type parameter MUST be "application/alto-endpointcost+json".

 start:
-~ The start parameter MUST be a quoted string where the quoted part has the same value as the "Resource-ID" header in the first part.
+: The start parameter MUST be a quoted string where the quoted part has the same value as the "Resource-ID" header in the first part.

 boundary:
-~ The boundary parameter is as defined in [RFC2387].
+: The boundary parameter is as defined in [RFC2387].

 The body consists of two parts:

 The first part MUST include `Resource-Id` and `Content-Type` in its header.
 The value of `Resource-Id` MUST has the format of a Part Resource ID.
 The `Content-Type` MUST be `application/alto-endpointcost+json`.

 The body of the first part MUST be a JSON object with the same format as defined in Section 11.5.1.6 of {{RFC7285}}.
 The JSON object MUST include the `vtag` field in the `meta` field, which provides the version tag of the returned endpoint cost map.
-The resource ID of the version tag MUST follow the format in {{design-rpm}}.
+The resource ID of the version tag MUST follow the format in {{ref-partmsg-design}}.

 The second part MUST also include `Resource-Id` and `Content-Type` in its header.
 The value of `Resource-Id` MUST has the format of a Part Resource ID.